Techtonica/curriculum/javascript/javascript-9.md

 - 10 minutes for Checking Understanding

 ### Prerequisites
-- Know how to create a Javascript function, named and anonymous.
+- Know how to create a JavaScript function, named and anonymous.
 - Know what Asynchronous means.

 ### Motivation
-- Callbacks are an important part of Javascript's history, any asynchronous language's actually.
-You will learn about "callback hell" and how Promises help you reach heaven again.
+- Callbacks are an important part of JavaScript's (and any asynchronous language's) history.
+You will learn about "callback hell" and how promises help you "reach heaven" again.

 ### Objectives
 **Apprentices will be able to:**
-- Identify and write callbacks and Promises.
+- Identify and write callbacks and promises.
-- Know when to use a Promise.
+- Know when to use a promise.

 ### Specific Things to Learn
 - callback